Pamela Beidle: Maryland General Assembly

 Beidle was sworn into the Maryland House of Delegates on January 10, 2007.
 She was a member of the Environmental Matters Committee (later renamed to the Environment and Transportation Committee) during her entire tenure.

 In August 2017, Beidle filed to run for the Maryland Senate in District 32 in 2018, seeking to succeed retiring state senator James E. DeGrange Sr., who had encouraged her to run.
 The district was targeted by the Maryland Republican Party in its "Fight for Five" campaign in 2018.
 After running unopposed in the primary election, Beidle faced Republican county councilmember John Grasso in the general election, whom she defeated with 66.4 percent of the vote.
 Maryland Matters compared the general election to the 2016 United States presidential election, noting that Beidle was deep-rooted in local politics while Grasso had comparatively less political experience, held politically partisan views, and was known for making controversial Facebook posts.

 Beidle was sworn into the Maryland Senate on January 9, 2019.
-She has been a member of the Executive Nominations Committee and the Finance Committee since 2019.
+She was a member of the Executive Nominations Committee and the Finance Committee during her entire tenure.
 In December 2022, Senate President Bill Ferguson appointed Beidle as the chair of the Executive Nominations Committee, a position she gave up to become the chair of the Finance Committee following the resignation of Melony G. Griffith in October 2023.

+In February 2026, hours before the candidate filing deadline, Beidle announced that she would not run for re-election in 2026, endorsing state delegate Mark S. Chang to succeed her.